morsycoo/IBM-Eemployee-Attrition/README.md

-# 🧠 IBM HR Analytics Employee Attrition Prediction using Deep Learning | PyTorch
+# 🧠 IBM Employee Attrition Prediction using Deep Learning | PyTorch

-A deep learning project for predicting employee attrition using the IBM HR Analytics dataset.
+An end-to-end deep learning project for predicting employee attrition using the IBM HR Analytics Employee Attrition Dataset.

-The goal of this project is to identify employees who are likely to leave the company and help HR teams take proactive retention decisions.
+The goal of this project is to identify employees who are likely to leave the company and help HR teams make proactive retention decisions before employee resignation occurs.

-Built using **PyTorch**, this project follows a complete end-to-end deep learning workflow including experimentation, tuning, optimization, model evaluation, and business interpretation.
+Built using **PyTorch**, this project follows a complete real-world machine learning workflow, including:

+* Exploratory Data Analysis (EDA)
+* Statistical Validation
+* Deep Learning Modeling
+* Hyperparameter Optimization
+* Threshold Tuning
+* Model Explainability (SHAP)
+* Business Insights & HR Recommendations
+* Production-Oriented Thinking

 ---

-# 📌 Problem Statement
+## 🚀 Project Overview

-Employee attrition is one of the biggest challenges organizations face.
+Employee attrition is one of the most costly challenges organizations face.

-Losing skilled employees can lead to:
+Losing experienced employees may lead to:

-* Increased hiring costs
+* Increased recruitment costs
+* Productivity decline
-* Productivity loss
+* Knowledge loss
-* Reduced organizational efficiency
 * Higher onboarding and training expenses
+* Reduced organizational stability

+Instead of reacting to resignations after they happen, organizations can leverage predictive analytics to proactively identify employees at risk of leaving.

-This project aims to predict whether an employee is likely to leave the company (**Attrition Prediction**) using a deep learning model trained on HR analytics data.
+This project develops an **Employee Attrition Prediction System** using deep learning to help HR teams improve employee retention strategies.

 ---

+## 📌 Business Problem

+Can we predict whether an employee is likely to leave the company based on workplace, behavioral, and satisfaction-related factors?

+This project solves a **binary classification problem**.

+### 🎯 Target Variable

+`Attrition`

+Classes:

+* **0 → Employee Stays**
+* **1 → Employee Leaves**

+---

+## 🎯 Project Objectives

+This project focuses on:

+* Understanding employee attrition drivers
+* Building a predictive deep learning model
+* Improving minority-class detection
+* Reducing false negatives
+* Explaining model decisions using SHAP
+* Generating actionable HR recommendations
+* Demonstrating production-oriented ML thinking

+---

-# 📂 Dataset
+## 📂 Dataset

 ### IBM HR Analytics Employee Attrition & Performance Dataset